 Related Article: Read how an attorney that specializes in startups recommends setting up a Delaware Corporation.

-Lowdown: Despite what you may have heard on radio and TV commercials touting the benefits of a Nevada corporation or LLC, you can’t just form a Nevada company and not have to do anything else.
-Many times, as mentioned above, you’ll need to qualify your Nevada company in the state(s) where you have physical operations (we can assist with this).
+Lowdown: Many times, as mentioned above, you’ll need to qualify your Nevada company in the state(s) where you have physical operations (we can assist with this).
 There are legitimate ways to obtain “nexus” for your company in Nevada as your primary source of operations, but we highly recommend further discussion with your attorney in this matter.
 We also offer a Nevada Virtual Office solution to further assist our Nevada clients.

 Wyoming has also recently exploded in popularity for its very business-friendly climate and has been called “Switzerland of the Rocky Mountains” by The Economist magazine.
 It features some benefits compared to a Nevada entity including:

-Lowdown: Though MyCompanyWorks, Inc. is headquartered in Las Vegas, Nevada, we recently opened an office in Wyoming due to overwhelming demand.
-It has lower fees, less disclosure requirements and the Wyoming Secretary of State is a pleasure to work with (compared to Nevada’s Secretary of State which tends to be overwhelmed and unorganized).
+Lowdown: Though MyCompanyWorks, Inc. is headquartered in Las Vegas, Nevada, we have an office in Wyoming as well.
+It has lower fees, less disclosure requirements and the Wyoming Secretary of State is a pleasure to work with.
 We also offer a Wyoming Virtual Office solution to further assist our Wyoming clients.